oohoo/moodle-repository_capture/README.txt

           -> Manage repositories
  5. Set the default fields for the repository.

-Note: You can customize the access to each functionalities (audio, video, photo) with capabilities:
+Note: You can customize the access to each functionality (audio, video, photo) with capabilities:
   - repository/capture:view    - The general access
   - repository/capture:video